We've been featured in:

 Along with other possible problems, both will cause the patient to suffer furthermore with pain, discomfort and inconvenience.

 If you have experienced more pain and suffering after having carpal tunnel surgery and you believe it was due to the negligence of the medical staff who were supposed to be caring for you and making you better, then you can claim for carpal tunnel surgery compensation.
-Contact a personal injury solicitor at Legal Expert and they will endeavour to help you receive the best carpal tunnel compensation awards that they can.
+Contact a medical negligence solicitor at Legal Expert and they will endeavour to help you receive the best carpal tunnel compensation awards that they can.

 The case study below is an example of the effects that negligence in carpal tunnel treatment or surgery can have and how it might happen.
 If you have been similarly affected by carpal tunnel surgery negligence you can contact our team.